elishahosey/eversolve/README.md

 - 📊 Logs everything to Excel like a true data nerd
 ---

+## Why We Use MDX for Most Pages

+This project uses **MDX (Markdown + JSX)** as the primary format for content such as puzzles, algorithm guides, and notes.

+MDX allows us to:
+- Write clean, readable markdown for explanations and documentation
+- **Embed interactive React components** like visualizations, step-by-step animations, and hint toggles
+- Keep content and logic separated while maintaining flexibility
+- Make the learning experience feel more like a coding playground

 ## 💬 Final Word

 EverSolve is powered by overthinking, mild obsession with graphs, and an undying fear of technical interviews.